lan17/search_files_tools/README.md

 OpenClaw plugin for searching and globbing files from agents.
 Requires [ripgrep](https://github.com/BurntSushi/ripgrep) (`rg`).

+Having separate tools for just searching and globbing files is useful to avoid having to use `exec` command.
+The surface area of these tools is also designed to be friendlier to LLMs.

 ## Features

 - `files_search`: search file contents under an absolute root directory.